bnek/docs/azure-functions-howto/azure-functions-howto.md

 ## How it works
 1. [Create a new Function App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function) in the Azure Portal.
-2. [Create a new function app](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio) in Visual Studio and check the source code into VSTS.
+2. [Create a new Function App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio) in Visual Studio and check the source code into VSTS.
-3. [Create a build definition](https://docs.microsoft.com/en-us/vsts/pipelines/get-started-designer?view=vsts#create-a-build-pipeline) for your Function app.
+3. [Create a build definition](https://docs.microsoft.com/en-us/vsts/pipelines/get-started-designer?view=vsts#create-a-build-pipeline) for your Function App.
     -  make sure to publish the function app artifact

         <img src="img/publish.png" alt="drawing" width="400px">
 4. [Create a release pipeline](https://docs.microsoft.com/en-us/vsts/pipelines/get-started-designer?view=vsts#create-a-release-pipeline) in VSTS
     - Use the artifact of the build definition above
     - Within the tasks of each environment, add a step `Azure App Service Deploy` to deploy the function to a Function App in Azure
-    - configure the step to deploy to the Azure function app created in step 1.
+    - configure the step to deploy to the Azure Function App created in step 1.
     <img src="img/deploy-step-config.png" alt="drawing" width="500px"/>
 5. Configure AppSettings
     - app settings can be configured using the notation `-<SETTING-NAME> "<SETTING-VALUE>"`